razerdp/AnimatedPieView/README_EN.md

-            -AnimatedPieViewConfig.ABOVE：Text will be drawn above the guide line -AnimatedPieViewConfig.BELOW：Text will be drawn below the guide line -AnimatedPieViewConfig.ALIGN：Text will be drawn align to the guide line -AnimatedPieViewConfig.DYSTOPY：Text will be drawn above the line in the 1, 2 quadrants and below the line in the 3, 4 quadrants
+            -AnimatedPieViewConfig.ABOVE：Text will be drawn above the guide line -AnimatedPieViewConfig.BELOW：Text will be drawn below the guide line -AnimatedPieViewConfig.ALIGN：Text will be drawn align to the guide line -AnimatedPieViewConfig.ECTOPIC：Text will be drawn above the line in the 1, 2 quadrants and below the line in the 3, 4 quadrants
        】
        .canTouch(true)// Whether to allow the pie click to enlarge .splitAngle(1)// Clearance angle